Phosphorus pentasulfide: Applications

 Approximately 150,000 tons of P4S10 are produced annually.
 The compound is mainly converted to other derivatives for use as lubrication additives such as zinc dithiophosphates.

 It is widely used in the production of sodium dithiophosphate for applications as a flotation agent in the concentration of molybdenite minerals.
 It is also used in the production of pesticides such as Parathion and Malathion.
 It is also a component of some amorphous solid electrolytes (e.g. Li2S-P2S5) for some types of lithium batteries.

 Phosphorus pentasulfide is a dual-use material, for the production of early insecticides such as Amiton and also for the manufacture of the related VX nerve agents.

+Phosphorus pentasulfide reacts with ethanol to give diethyl dithiophosphoric acid:

+Diorganodithiophosphoric acids are used to produce metal dithiophosphates, which are used commercially.

 Reactivity

 Due to hydrolysis by atmospheric moisture, P4S10 evolves hydrogen sulfide H2S, thus P4S10 is associated with a rotten egg odour.
 Aside from H2S, hydrolysis of P4S10 eventually gives phosphoric acid:

 Other mild nucleophiles react with P4S10, including alcohols and amines.
-Aromatic compounds such as anisole, ferrocene and 1-methoxynaphthalene react to form 1,3,2,4-dithiadiphosphetane 2,4-disulfides such as Lawesson's reagent.
+Reaction with ammonium chloride gives the polymeric (SPN)∞.
+Aromatic compounds such as anisole, ferrocene and 1-methoxynaphthalene react to form 1,3,2,4-dithiadiphosphetane 2,4-disulfides such as Lawesson's reagent: